 The Chandler Police Department’s Volunteers In Policing Service program (VIPS) offers a variety of volunteer opportunities designed to improve Chandler as a community and assist its citizens and visitors.

 Many of our volunteers work full-time and choose to give back to their community while making it a safer place to live.
-Our program asks for a contribution of at least 16 hours per month, yet many of our volunteers donate much more.
-Volunteer positions include chaplain, dispatch aide, DUI task force, lockbox maintenance, fingerprint services, clerical assistant, fleet aide, motorist assist, telephone warrant compliance and victim services.
+Our program asks for a contribution of at least 16 hours per month for one year or more.
+Volunteer assist in over 22 sections of the department and positions include chaplain, dispatch aide, DUI task force, lockbox maintenance, clerical assistant, fleet aide, motorist assist, telephone warrant compliance and victim services.

 Volunteer Income Tax Assistance (VITA) Program

-The Volunteer Income Tax Assistance Program (VITA) provides free tax preparation for low and moderate – income taxpayers, elderly, and those with disabilities.
-During the VITA tax season, The City of Chandler Neighborhood Resources Department works with the Internal Revenue Service to train volunteers and establish free tax preparation sites throughout the City to help working families file their tax returns.
+The Volunteer Income Tax Assistance Program (VITA) provides free tax preparation for low- and moderate-income taxpayers, the elderly, and those with disabilities.
+During the VITA tax season, the City of Chandler Neighborhood Resources Department works with the Internal Revenue Service to train volunteers and establish free tax preparation sites throughout the City to help working families file their tax returns.